ESIgbinosun/IOTweatherstation/docs/Technical Documentation/embedded_device.md

 ```

-Here in this I control the motor base on the API value of windSpeed.
+Here in this code I control the motor base on the API value of windSpeed.
 Depending on the vale of windSpeed the motor will activate:

 ```c++
  if(windSpeed>10){